Larkenx/Rotten-Soup/README.md

 - Unique random generation for different sections
 - Shop with items
 - Friendly NPC's
-- Ability to swap between ASCII and Graphical tiles
 - More enemy types with stronger AI and unique abilities

 # Contact / Feedback